chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 - If you are looking at [CSS examples from CodePen](https://codepen.io/tag/css/#) or similar platforms for inspiration, be aware of the fact that CSS extensions such as [Sass](https://sass-lang.com/) exist.
 Do **not** use those, in this course we make use of *plain CSS*.
 - If you are unsure about what combination of colors to use for your game, take a look at [https://www.happyhues.co/](https://www.happyhues.co/) for inspiration.
 - If you are in need of icons for your game (dice, chess figures, etc.) take a look at [https://thenounproject.com](https://thenounproject.com).
+- If you want to center text vertically and horizontally within an element `el`, you can use the following CSS snippet to achieve this effect: `el { display: flex;  justify-content: center; align-items: center;}`.
+We do not introduce the [flexbox layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) in the lecture as there is only so much we can cover.
+There is thus no need to use it.
+If you want to center some text though (which before the introduction of flexbox was a real pain!), this snippet will make it easy.

 ### 1.2)